SUNY Downstate Health Sciences University

-Dr. Govindarajulu's major statistical research interests are in survival analysis, frailty models, smoothing, genetic epidemiology, and non-parametrics.
+Dr. Govindarajulu's major statistical research interests are in survival analysis, frailty models, causal inference, genetic epidemiology, smoothing, and non-parametrics.
 Her area of medical expertise is in cardiology, allergy and immunology, infectious disease (HIV) , radiology, and translational research.
 In public health, she is involved with health disparities and community health research.

-She is an Associate Editor of Computational Statistics.
-She is also a member of the American Statistical Association and is currently Program Chair-Elect for the Section of Statistical Computing.
+She is a Co-Editor of Computational Statistics.
+She is also a member of the American Statistical Association since 1998 and is currently Program Chair-Elect for the Section of Statistical Computing.

 - Marquis Top Educator 2018: https://marquistopeducators.com/2018/05/01/usha-govindarajulu/